 FileBrowser is a neat app that’s been around forever, but has suddenly become a whole lot more useful in iOS 11.
 It connects to pretty much any kind of network storage, including but not limited to the following:

 If you’re wondering whether you can connect to something with FileBrowser, the answer is “Probably.”
 You can also stream movies directly from these external sources, view photos, and copy files in and out of other apps.
 FileBrowser has done all that for a while.

-But in iOS 11, it puts all of this into the Files app’s sidebar.
+But in iOS 11 and later, it puts all of this into the Files app’s sidebar.
 By adding itself as a source, in the same way that Dropbox or Google Drive add themselves, FileBrowser puts any and all of your external storage devices right there on your iPad.
 You can drag-and-drop files, open files in other apps, and treat these external drives just like they were on your iPad or iPhone.